 The unscrupulous proposal of Richard Myers received the disdain it so rightly deserved.
-The father would have none of it and insisted he would not interfere in his daughters private affairs.
+The father would have none of it and insisted he would not interfere in his daughter’s private affairs.
 It was a relief to Catherine, who did not consider it necessary to discuss such an imperious letter.
-Although her mother, Mrs Ashington, questioned her relationship with an acquaintance of Lord and Lady Haxley, of whom had been identified as an imposter.
+Although her mother, Mrs Ashington, questioned her relationship with an acquaintance of Lord and Lady Haxley, who had been identified as an imposter.
 On the grounds, the letter amounted to nothing more than blackmail, hoping it would persuade them to accept his proposal, Catherine was not prepared to discuss the matter any further.

 Mr Ashington agreed and insisted that the implications of such a letter implied he should in some way be indebted to Richard Myers.
 When Mrs Ashington inferred they were looking at it all the wrong way and that Richard was merely trying to protect Catherine, her father became infuriated.

 “Nonsense!”
 Mr Ashington shouted, “If, he had any decency at all, he would have first discussed it with Catherine—personally.”

 The matter then escalated until Mr Ashington bought his fist down, heavy on the drawing-room table, asking why Richard had not had the decency to discuss it with him first.
 Catherine found it all so upsetting and quickly ran to her room.